netlify-templates/victor-hugo/site/content/publications/heartstrong-opt-out.md

 ---
-title: Heartstrong Opt Out
+articlename2: Heartstrong Opt Out
-articlename: >-
+title: >-
   Participation Rates With Opt-out Enrollment in a Remote Monitoring Intervention for Patients With Myocardial Infarction
 date: 2016-10-01
 summary: >-